easolhq/easolhq.github.io/docs/reference/objects/product/modifier.md

 The price of the modifier as a fractional in the sub-unit of the current customer's currency. e.g. considering the amount $19.50, it will return 1950.
+If this modifier is accessed through an [experience date]({% link docs/reference/objects/product/experience_date.md %}), it will return the price for the modifier on the given date.
+If this modifier is accessed independently or through a product, then it will return the price for the default varmodifieriant, managed in **Experience > Modifiers**.

 ## `modifier.remaining_stock`
 {: .d-inline-block }